ctu-fgis/2020-a-gisquick-doc/user-manual/user-interface.rst

 .. figure:: ../img/ui-extent-setting.png

-   By clicking extent setting button (7) you open this menu.
-You can draw extent, set it for all layers or just choose one of layers.
+   Couple of ways how to set map extent.

-You can also switch to layers setting on the left side.
-There is possible to choose base layers that will be available in the map.
-You can also choose layers which you want to publish and layers which will be hidden.
+Check the section Layers for advanced adjustment of layers.
+The base layer can be chosen in the left box (a blank base map is default).
+Within the right box it is possible to specify which layers will be published or hidden (or both which means that the layer will be published but turned off when the project is opened).

 .. figure:: ../img/ui-layers-setting.png